 AdSense income is views times RPM.
 You raise it by lifting either side, not by touching AdSense settings.

-The levers that actually move it:
+The levers that move it:

 - Niche and audience country: the biggest factor by far.
 A finance viewer in the US is worth many times an entertainment viewer elsewhere.